Artful Minds is an experiential training initiative, for artists of all art forms.

 Artful Minds uses specially designed props and a multi-arts approach to create an immersive experience of the challenges associated with dementia and old age.
 It aims to increase skills, confidence, and inspire creative responses, as well as giving ideas for translation into artistic practice.
 It aims to provide a basis for connection and meaningful engagement with people living with dementia.
 Artful Minds is aimed at professional artists who are looking to create work specifically for people living with dementia, to gain a first insight or deepen their engagement with people living with dementia.

 Artful Minds was developed as part of my Paul Hamlyn Breakthrough Fund journey.
-It draws on over 17 years of practical knowledge of working with people living with dementia in my role as Co-Founder and former Artistic Director of Hearts & Minds, in particular the creation and delivery of the unique Elderflowers programme.
-It also draws on nearly 30 years of experience of performing, directing and teaching physical theatre and theatre clowning in the UK and internationally.
+It draws on over 20 years of practical knowledge of working with people living with dementia in my role as Co-Founder and former Artistic Director of Hearts & Minds, in particular the creation and delivery of the unique Elderflowers programme.
+It also draws on over 30 years of experience of performing, directing and teaching physical theatre and theatre clowning in the UK and internationally.

 Artful Minds aims to provide: